furkantekkartal/linux/Bash.md

 ```

 ```
-cut -d , -f 2 animals.csv
+cut -d , -f 2 animals.csv | sort | uniq -c

   * cut  means remove or ‘cut out’
   *  -d  means use delimiter (if we not use -d parameter, standart delimiter would be TAB)
-  *   , means komma will be used as delimiter
+  *   ,  means komma will be used as delimiter (-d, us fine no need space)
-  *  -f means column
+  *  -f  means column (-f2 is fine no need space)
   *   2  means 2nd column
+  * sort means sort alphabetic
+  * unic means don't show repeated lines
+  *   -c means show how mant repeated lines

+  *Note: "unic" command must be used with "sort" command.
 ```

 ### To the file

+*  " > [file] " redirects a command’s output to a file (overwriting any existing content).
+*  " >> [file] " appends a command’s output to a file.

 ">" =  overwritte the file